STATE GOVERNMENT AND STATE AFFAIRS

 (b) Interagency receipts may be expended by the collecting agency to the extent that authority to do so has been requested and approved by the legislature through an appropriation.

-(4) State agencies selling goods, products, and services to another state agency must use the interagency process detailed by subsection (3) above.
+(4) State agencies selling goods, products, and services to another state agency must use the interagency process detailed by subsection (3) of this section.
 State agencies, departments and institutions may sell goods, products, and services to the public and/or other political entities.
 These cash receipts may be expended according to the following rules:

 (a) The state controller will classify these moneys as receipts.